Butler Plumbing is Here to Provide Reliable Drain Water Heat Recovery Services and Save You Money

 If you are building a new home, installing a Drain Water Heat Recovery System during the building process, rather than after the fact, just makes good sense as you will be saving energy the minute you move in.

 Installation & Cost

 We always recommend that you hire an energy efficiency Alberta contractor.
 Butler Plumbing is a Better Business Bureau Accredited business, an MCA Alberta Gold Standard contractor, and Renovation Find Certified.
 But, don’t take our word for it – read one of our many 5-star reviews and see what homeowners just like you have to say about us!

-Energy Efficiency Alberta offers residence of the province a rebate of up to $500 for the installation of a new DWHR device.
+Energy Efficiency Alberta offers provincial residents a rebate of up to $500 for the installation of a new DWHR device.
 Rebates will vary based on the energy savings for your project.
 Factors that impact the rebate are the device you choose, the flow rate of your shower heads and the number of showers which drain through the portion of the plumbing system where the DWHR device is installed.
 Don’t worry though, the friendly and skilled plumbers at Butler Plumbing can help you figure out all the details!

 You can also check out Energy Efficiency’s website for estimates of how much money you can expect to get back in rebates.

 Installing a Drain Water Heat Recovery system will help improve your home’s energy efficiency and save you money.
 Even more than that, a DWHR device can help to extend the life your hot water heater – because the cold water entering your water heater is pre-heated by the drain water heat recovery system, the water heater does not have to work as hard to heat the water so your water heater may last longer!

 Our Edmonton plumbers are always here to help you find the best solution for your home and your unique needs.
 We take the time to answer all your questions before we start.
 This is because we want you to be fully informed of all your plumbing requirements BEFORE we start the job.